 The University of Utah conducts communication with their student body through the CIS system.
 CIS is your gateway to all secure university information.
-You will need to enter CIS to access the CANVAS system.
-By the time, you begin your RECTH courses you will most likely be proficient in both of these systems however, as a transfer student, one or both of the systems may be new.
+The student will need to enter CIS to access the CANVAS system.
+By the time, a student begins RECTH courses they will most likely be proficient in both of these systems however, as a transfer student, one or both of the systems may be new.
 The university has specially designed tutorials to help navigate each system.
-The RT academic advisor or your instructor/professor would be glad to guide you in the specifics of the department or individual class.
+The RT academic advisor or one of the RT instructor/professor would be glad to guide you in the specifics of the department or individual class.